Red Sox vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has 63 hits with eight doubles, a triple, 11 home runs and 30 walks.
+- Torres has put up 64 hits with eight doubles, a triple, 11 home runs and 30 walks.
 He has driven in 28 runs with six stolen bases.

 Torres Recent Games